eclipse-edc/Samples/transfer/transfer-07-provider-push-http/README.md

     * Provider Control Plane retrieves the DataAddress of the actual data source and creates a DataFlowRequest based on the received DataRequest and this data address
 * Provider Data Plane fetches data from the actual data source
-* Provider Data Plane pushes data to the consumer services
+* Provider Data Plane pushes data to the consumer service

 Also, in order to keep things organized, the code in this example has been separated into one Java module: